Riptide (2022 TV series): Production

 The series was commissioned following the success of Lie With Me (2021).
 It is one of two drama commissions for Channel 5 made by Fremantle Australia in partnership with Australia's Network Ten.
 Riptide was created by Jason Herbison, who is also producing the series alongside Natalie Mandel.
 Herbison commented: "I'm thrilled to continue the partnership with Channel 5 and 10 and to bring Riptide to life.
 It's the best of British meeting the best of Australian casts and crews – and I can't wait for the audience to see what we have in store."
 The scripts have been by written by Herbison, Margaret Wilson, and Anthony Ellis.

 The cast were revealed on 14 July 2022.
 British actress Jo Joyner plays Alison Weston.
 She described Alison as "a warm and layered character whose world is turned upside down, just when it seemed like her life was finally coming together."
 Peter O'Brien is Sean Weston, Alison's Australian husband.
 Ciarán Griffiths plays Alison's former husband Michael Lane, and David Berry is the Weston's neighbour Dan Burrell.
 Ben Turland and Asher Yasbincek play Alison and Sean's children Ethan and Hannah respectively.
 Other cast members include Ally Fowler as Sean's former wife Rachel Weston, Pia Miranda as Jenny Clarke, Yazeed Daher as Hannah's friend Logan Williams, Benjamin Samaddar as Jesse Patel, and Sonya Suares as Sergeant Bhomik.
 Additional cast include Max Brown as Finn Baker, Patrick Harvey as Andrew White, Patrick Williams as Philip Eldersly, Emma Choy as Naomi Burrell, Toby Lang as Constable Lang, Ashley Stocco as Detective Abela, Adam McConvell as Detective Da Silva, Judy Beaumont as Sara, and Hannah Ogawa as Melody Ling.

 Riptide was directed by Scott Major.
 Production on the four-part series began in early August 2022, and concluded on 22 August.
-It was filmed on-location in Melbourne and Victoria.
+It was filmed on-location across Victoria, including Melbourne, Mount Eliza, and the Dandenong Ranges.
 Some scenes were filmed at the Network 10 studios in Nunawading, previously used by the Australian soap opera Neighbours.
 The series received funding from VicScreen.

 A promotional trailer for the show was released in November 2022.
 Riptide was broadcast across four consecutive nights from 27 December 2022 in the UK.
-It will air on Network 10 in 2023 in Australia.
+It aired from 28 June 2023 on Network 10 in Australia.